tensorflow/datasets/docs/add_dataset.md

 See the [testing section](#testing-mydataset) below.

+### 4. Double-check the citation

+If the paper is on [arXiv](https://arxiv.org/), find it there and click the `bibtex` link on the right-hand side.
+Use this for `info.citation`.

+If the paper is not on arXiv, find the paper on [Google Scholar](https://scholar.google.com) and click the double-quotation mark underneath the title and on the popup, click `BibTeX`.
+Use this for `info.citation`.

 ## Large datasets and distributed generation

 Some datasets are so large as to require multiple machines to download and